-For children with severe exacerbations, a dose of OCS equivalent to prednisolone 1-2 mg/kg/day, with a maximum of 20 mg/day for children under 2 years of age and 30 mg/day for children aged 2-5 years, is currently recommended (Evidence A), 545 although several studies have failed to show any benefits when given earlier (e.g. by parents) during periods of worsening wheeze (Evidence D).
-531-534,546,547 A recent meta-analysis demonstrated a reduced risk of hospitalization when oral corticosteroids were administered in the emergency department, but no clear benefit in risk of hospitalization when given in the outpatient setting.
-548 A 3-5 day course is sufficient in most children and can be stopped abruptly (Evidence D).
+For children with severe exacerbations, a dose of OCS equivalent to prednisolone 1-2 mg/kg/day, with a maximum of 20 mg/day for children under 2 years of age and 30 mg/day for children aged 2-5 years, is currently recommended (Evidence A), state although several studies have failed to show any benefits when given earlier (e.g. by parents) during periods of worsening wheeze (Evidence D). state although several studies have failed to show any benefits when given earlier (e.g. by parents) during periods of worsening wheeze (Evidence D). states are recent meta-analysis demonstrated a reduced risk of hospitalization when oral corticosteroids were administered in the emergency department, but no clear benefit in risk of hospitalization when given in the outpatient setting. setting states are sufficient in most children and can be stopped abruptly (Evidence D).